CONCERT FOR APPALACHIA

 Whelan’s Main Venue • Mon 16th December 2024

-On 16 December Ireland is offering support for the Appalachian mountain region destroyed by Hurricane Helene with a night of music and poetry benefitting Beloved Asheville, a mutual aid social justice charity leading recovery efforts and creating housing for thousands of people displaced by the raging flood waters and landslides.
+On 16 December, Ireland is offering support for the Appalachian mountain region with a night of music and poetry benefitting BeLoved Asheville, a mutual aid social justice charity leading recovery efforts and creating housing for thousands of people displaced by the raging flood waters and landslides.

-Other contributing artists include Irish soul vocal royalty Mary Coughlan; I Draw Slow, a Dublin-based group sitting squarely at the intersection of Irish and Appalachian music; Enda Scahill, four-time All-Ireland Champion in banjo with Simon Crehan Loah, creator and queen of ‘Art Soul’ music which blends West African, soul, and Irish traditional music, and Erin Fornoff, Appalachian Irish poet.
+Other contributing artists include Irish soul vocal royalty Mary Coughlan; I Draw Slow, a Dublin-based group sitting squarely at the intersection of Irish and Appalachian music; Enda Scahill, four-time All-Ireland Champion in banjo with Simon Crehan; Loah, creator and queen of ‘Art Soul’ music which blends West African, soul, and Irish traditional music; and Erin Fornoff, Appalachian Irish poet.

 Rhiannon Giddens